LucHermitte/NamedParameter/Readme.md

 auto    && ref_or_constref = ... // see literature on perfect forwarding
 ```

-NB: it's is not necessary to extract all parameters passed.
+NB: it's not necessary to extract all the parameters passed.

 ### Fetching parameters
 This operation is done through a recursive analysis of the parameter types